alfiejfs/lmc/README.md

 ## About LMC

-Little Man Computer (LMC) is an online tool developed by [Peter Higginson](https://peterhigginson.co.uk/) which implements a simple assembly language with a limited instruction set.
-This implementation is taught across the UK, and the instruction set is mandatory knowledge in most GCSE and A-Level Computer Science
+[Little Man Computer (LMC)](https://en.wikipedia.org/wiki/Little_man_computer) is an instructional model of a computer created in 1965.
+It models a simple von Neumann architectrue, and has a simple assembly instruction set typically taught to students.
+This instruction set is mandatory for GCSE and A-Level Computer Science students.

+My solutions were made and tested in an online implementation of LMC, developed by [Peter Higginson](https://peterhigginson.co.uk/).

 ### What does LMC contain
  - 100 memory locations, numbered 0 to 99